CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 	$ docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer

-You'll just need to access the port 9000 of the Docker engine where portainer is running using your browser using username `admin` and password `tryportainer`
+- If you are on mac, you'll just need to access the port 9000 (http://localhost:9000) of the Docker engine where portainer is running using username ``admin`` and password ``tryportainer``

+- If you are running Docker on Atmosphere/Jetstream or on any other cloud, you can open ``ipaddress:9000``.
+For my case this is ``http://128.196.142.26:9000``

 ..
 Note::